owengage/fastnbt/fastnbt/README.md

 There are other crates for NBT out there, this tries to give an honest comparison to them.

-The Hemtite `nbt` crate was the only other crate I found with serde deserialization.
+The Hematite `nbt` crate was the only other crate I found with serde deserialization.

 * Both crates support serialization and deserialization with